CyVerse-learning-materials/learning-materials-home/docs/vice/about.md

  	This feature brings your Data Store into the container with you every time you launch a new analysis.

-  	Remember that these mounted data are being viewed over a network, and when they are moved or modified that their performance is much slower than the data that are physically located on the hard disk drives or SSD of the host where your Analysis container is running.
+  	Remember: these mounted data are being viewed over the network and when they are moved or modified their performance is much slower than the data physically located on the hard disk drives or SSD of the host where your Analysis container is running.

    	In general the CSI driver can handle Notebooks and small data files without any noticeable differences.